 - Preheat oven to 450 degrees.

-- In a mixing bowl, whisk together eggs, milk, sugar, vanilla extract, and melted butter.
+- In a mixing bowl, whisk together eggs, milk, sugar, vanilla extract, and HALF of the melted butter.

-- Take the cast-iron skillets out of the oven (don’t forget to put on oven mitts… speaking from experience…) and swirl the melted butter around in each skillet to get it evenly distributed.
-Add sliced peaches (1/2 peach each) to the cast-iron skillets, then pour half the batter in each one.
-Sprinkle ginger and cinnamon on top.
+- Take the preheated cast-iron skillets out of the oven (don’t forget to put on oven mitts… speaking from experience…) and swirl the melted butter around in each skillet to get it evenly distributed.
+Add fruit now if you want it baked in (in this case, peaches).

-- Bake at 450 degrees for 20 minutes.
-Do not open the oven until done.
+- Put those babies back in the oven and bake at 450 degrees for 15 minutes.
+Do NOT open the oven until done.
 Pancakes should be puffed up and golden on the edges when you pull them out.

 While baking, Dutch baby pancakes poof up with air like yorkshire puddings, popovers, soufflés and such.
 Let them exhale and flatten on their own before sprinkling with powdered sugar and putting them on the plate.
-They will deflate in the middle and curl up on the edges and will look fabulous and delicious.
+They will deflate in the middle and stay puffy on the edges and will look fabulous and delicious.
 The only thing left to do is to enjoy them!